 Athletes with possible concussion should be evaluated by a clinician with experience in evaluation and management of concussions.
 Sometimes such clinicians are on site at high-level athletic events; otherwise, sideline staff should have training in recognizing concussive symptoms and protocols for referring patients for evaluation.

-Diagnostic tools, such as the Standardized Assessment of Concussion (SAC), Sports Concussion Assessment Tool 2 (SCAT2), SCAT3, or SCAT5 (the version in current use), can help coaching staff, trainers, and inexperienced clinicians screen athletes on site.
-SCAT2 and SCAT3 are available free online and can be downloaded to handheld devices; SCAT5 is available free online.
-The CDC has tools and training information for anyone who needs to recognize, respond to, and try to prevent concussion and other serious brain injuries (CDC "Heads Up" programs).
+Diagnostic tools, such as the Standardized Assessment of Concussion (SAC), or its subsequent versions (Sports Concussion Assessment Tool 2 [ SCAT2 ], SCAT3 , or the current version [ SCAT5 ], which are available free online and can be downloaded to handheld devices), can help coaching staff, trainers, and inexperienced clinicians screen athletes on site.
+The CDC has tools and training information for anyone who needs to recognize, respond to, and try to prevent concussion and other serious brain injuries (CDC "Heads Up" programs ).

-Neuroimaging is not helpful to diagnose concussion itself but is done if more serious brain injury (eg, hematoma, contusion) is suspected.
-Typically, CT should be done if patients have any of the following (see Traumatic Brain Injury (TBI) : Neuroimaging):
+Neuroimaging Neuroimaging Traumatic brain injury (TBI) is physical injury to brain tissue that temporarily or permanently impairs brain function.
+Diagnosis is suspected clinically and confirmed by imaging (primarily... read more is not helpful to diagnose concussion itself but is done if more serious brain injury (eg, hematoma, contusion) is suspected.
+Typically, CT should be done if patients have any of the following:

 Loss of consciousness

-Glasgow Coma Score (GCS) < 15 (see Table: Glasgow Coma Scale*)
+Glasgow Coma Score (GCS) < 15 (see table Glasgow Coma Scale Glasgow Coma Scale* )

 A focal neurologic deficit